jeremyyew/ync-capstone/submissions/capstone-report-final/capstone-report-final.md

   - Under the current system, if needed, we would construct a distinct rule for each alternate pattern and associated group of expected children, even though logically they may be the same syntactical unit.
   - Our sublanguage does not require this feature.
   - If we needed to express this, we could define a rule as a list of pattern/rule list pairs, with each pair representing an additional matching option.

 ## Alternative approaches

 ### Parsing techniques  (TODO)

 - bottom up vs top down
-### Modifying Coqtop source code  (TODO)
+### Modifying Coqtop source code

-Given that Coq's flexibility with term arity appears to be an additional feature of Coq, it seems intuitive that the solution for this project would be modifying the source code so that there is an option to turn the feature off.
+Given that Coq's ability to infer missing arguments is an additional feature, it seems natural to modify the source code to provide an option to turn the feature off, as opposed to building an external parser from scratch.

-There are three reasons why this approach is not taken:
+There are three reasons why this approach was not taken:

-1. Source code modification reduces usability and maintainability.
-   1. Unless my changes are accepted into the master branch, the tool will be locked into the Coq version I started with.
-The changes will have to be re-merged into each new version of Coq that is released.
+First, and most importantly, source code modification reduces usability and maintainability of the tool.
+Unless my changes are accepted into the master branch of the open-source Coq codebase on Github, students will be locked in to the Coq version I worked with.
+They would not benefit from updates to Coq and might have limited access to the Coq ecosystem.

-   2. Students would also have to download a version of Coq from a private repository, which might introduce installation complications.
-   3. Furthermore, additional features (checking unfold lemmas) are prescriptive and highly specific to FPP, and thus not a natural addition to Coq - making it less likely to be accepted into the master branch.
-2. Navigating and understanding source code was difficult, because external-facing Coq developer documentation is sparse.
-   1. Refactoring might involve wide-reaching changes, or worse, have invisible consequences.
-3. An external, custom-built parser gives us the power to explore additional features.
-It is easier to design features when we understand the syntax parsing process completely.
+Indeed, there are many unpredictable factors that determine whether my proposed changes would be accepted - in particular, whether my features are appropriate for general use, which is quite subjective.
+The features described in this report are quite prescriptive and highly specific to FPP's learning goals.
+Therefore, I think the tool has broader applications as a possible approach to educators with similar goals, but its features may not be relevant to the average Coq user.

+Granted, we could maintain a modified branch in a separate repository, into which we merge Coq updates.
+But this involves long-term maintenance and might introduce dependency or installation issues.
+Furthermore, future changes to the internal structure or implementation of Coq might force a re-implementation of my modifications.

+Second: source code modification might not be feasible.
+After spending some time exploring this option, I judged that working with source  might be out of scope for this project due to my limited experience and resources.
+Navigating and understanding the codebase was difficult primarily due to the sparseness of external-facing developer documentation.
+The sheer size and complexity of the codebase, coupled with my unfamiliarity with advanced OCaml programming constructs and engineering practices (testing frameworks, build process), contributed to my uncertainty.
+Even if I managed to get something working, the potential refactoring of existing code might involve wide-reaching changes with invisible consequences on other components.

+I would like to emphasize that regardless of feasibility, the issues of usability and maintainability alone outweigh any benefits of the source-code approach.

+Lastly, building a parser from scratch ensures that I have a complete of every component of my tool.
+This allowed me to explore additional features easily (e.g. checking of unfold lemmas), which might have been more difficult to work into an existing codebase.

-### Using a parser generator  (TODO)
+### Using a parser generator

-Pros:
-- Quick, convenient.
-- High-level abstraction.
-- Highly performant.

-Cons:
-- Abstraction too high-level.
-- If you can't explain it, you don't understand it.
-  - Restriction to the framework might prevent the development of additional features.
-  - Or it might be possible only by modifying source code, at which point we might as well build our own.
-  - Sometimes development is difficult because debug messages are hard to understand.
+Writing parsers for programming language is a well-understood problem, and parser generators automate the implementation of parsing algorithms.
+A parser generator accepts a grammar specification and produces a parser that can evaluate the specified language.
+In the initial stages I explored using parser generators to build my tool.
+Using a parser generator was appealing because:

+- I did not want to 're-invent the wheel'.

+- It promised quick development, high-level abstraction, and high performance.

+I tried using several parser generators (e.g. CEDET's built-in Wisent, and the python package Lark).
+Each had their own issues.
+For example, I had some success specifying the grammar of my Coq sublanguage, but there were often bugs that I had to find workarounds for because I did not understand the error messages.
+The algorithms were quite complex and I did not have full visibility or understanding of what went wrong each time.
+Furthermore, there were certain functionalities (e.g. collecting and storing previous arity signatures) that did not seem possible in the existing frameworks - modifying the source code was possible but seemed to be more effort than it was worth.

+Ultimately, like any tool, parser generators provided a high level of abstraction and fast development, at the cost of customizability and understanding.
+After all, if you can't explain it, you don't understand it, and obviously I should understand my own Capstone.
+For the purposes of my project, I realized that writing a parser from scratch gave me full control of my development process and allowed me to make my own decisions on the level of abstraction for different components.

+## Potential improvements (TODO)

+- More expressive grammar structure to make syntax more extensible.
+- Tail recursion to avoid O(N) space complexity.
+- Implementation in Emacs-lisp for direct execution in Emacs.
+  - Likely faster performance.
+  - Likely zero installation, dependency or interoperability issues.
+- Interaction between Proof General and `proof-reader`.
+  - Allow for dynamic addition of new modules, or even for the arity of all terms to be checked dynamically by querying Coq with the "Check" command.
+  - Allow for arity checker to register induction hypotheses and other assumptions in the current goal, and check their arity when applied.
+They are currently ignored.

-## Reflections  (TODO)
+## Reflections

 # Acknowledgements  (TODO)